 After the incident, I created an icon with a white ribbon with her name on a purple background, Cara’s favorite color, and the words I Dance For Cara, as a way of honoring this young lady.
 I posted it on one of my Facebook pages, and a day or two later, my daughter, also a dancer told me she was seeing that icon all over her social media feeds, which made me think maybe I could do more.

 I put the design on a tshirt, and sold them giving the majority of the profits to the Loughran family, and using a portion of the profits to sponsor a Perpetual Trophy dedicated to Cara at the Orange State Feis for approximately the next 10 years.

-Earlier this year, a friend of Cara’s family asked if I could help with a design to help raise money for a new scholarship being created in Cara’s honor, the Cara Dances On Memorial Scholarship Foundation Inc. I worked with the friend, and Cara’s Mom to design the CaraDancesOn design, and sent a box of shirts to the 2019 Orange State Feis so they could sell them there.
+Early in 2019, a friend of Cara’s family asked if I could help with a design to help raise money for a new scholarship being created in Cara’s honor, the Cara Dances On Memorial Scholarship Foundation Inc. I worked with the friend, and Cara’s Mom to design the CaraDancesOn design, and sent a box of shirts to the 2019 Orange State Feis so they could sell them there.
 I also offered to sell them on this site, and a portion of the profits will go to the scholarship.